Electric car: Renaissance

+Better Place developed battery charging and battery swapping services, but went bankrupt in 2013.

-The Mitsubishi i-MiEV, launched in 2009 in Japan, was the first highway-legal series production electric car, and also the first all-electric car to sell more than 10,000 units.
-Several months later, the Nissan Leaf, launched in 2010, surpassed the i MiEV as the best selling all-electric car at that time.
+The 2009 Mitsubishi i-MiEV was the first highway-legal series production electric car, and the first to sell more than 10,000 units.
+The Nissan Leaf, launched in 2010, quickly surpassed it as the best-selling all-electric car.

-Starting in 2008, a renaissance in electric vehicle manufacturing occurred due to advances in batteries, and the desire to reduce greenhouse-gas emissions and to improve urban air quality.
-During the 2010s, the electric vehicle industry in China expanded rapidly with government support.
-Several automakers marked up the prices of their electric vehicles in anticipation of the subsidy adjustments, including Tesla, Volkswagen and Guangzhou-based GAC Group, which counts Fiat, Honda, Isuzu, Mitsubishi, and Toyota as foreign partners.
+in 2008, advances in batteries, and the desire to reduce greenhouse-gas emissions and to improve urban air quality, increased interest in EVs.
+During the 2010s, EVs in China expanded rapidly with government support.

-In July 2019 US-based Motor Trend magazine awarded the fully-electric Tesla Model S the title "ultimate car of the year".
-In March 2020 the Tesla Model 3 passed the Nissan Leaf to become the world's all-time best-selling electric car, with more than 500,000 units delivered; it reached the milestone of 1 million global sales in June 2021.
+In July 2019 Motor Trend awarded the Tesla Model S the title "ultimate car of the year".
+In March 2020 the Tesla Model 3 passed the Nissan Leaf to become the best-selling electric car, with more than 500,000 units delivered; it reached 1 million units in June 2021.